harnettd/qr-code/README.md

 Particular topics where further development on my part is needed include
 - deciding whether to use margins or padding to add space around content
+  - **Version 2 update:** Based on ideas I picked up while studying Bootstrap 5, I generally add `* { margin-top: 0; }` to my stylesheet and use `margin-bottom` to adjust spacing between elements.
+  Also, for elements with fixed width and padding,
+  I find `box-sizing: border-box;` to be most convenient.
 - specifying image widths and/or heights in a responsive way.
+  - **Version 2 update:** While not needed for this particular project, the `<picture>` tag allows you to specify different images across breakpoints.

 ### Useful resources